The World Polychaeta Database

 The World Polychaeta Database arose from a merger in 2007 of the massive

-World Register of Polychaeta compiled privately over many years by Kristian Fauchald (Smithsonian Institution) with the European Register of Marine Species (ERMS), and some other regional compilations including for Antarctic seas, which were already online.
+World Register of Polychaeta compiled privately over many years by the late Kristian Fauchald (Smithsonian Institution) with the European Register of Marine Species (ERMS), and some other regional compilations including for Antarctic seas, which were already online.
 The database incorporates and has evolved from original cataloguing work of Olga Hartman at the Allan Hancock Foundation, published in 1951 (bibliography), 1959, and 1965 (catalogues & additional bibliographies).

 Polychaeta editors have taxon responsibilites as follows:

 - Read, Geoffrey: lead editor since late 2009, edits all Polychaeta taxa, especially groups without a specialist editor.

 - Gil, João: Acrocirridae, Aeolosomatidae (freshwater), Alciopini, Amphinomidae, Capitellidae, Fauveliopsidae, Lopadorrhynchidae, Nereididae, Opheliidae, Orbiniidae, Paraonidae, Phyllodocidae, Pilargidae, Polychaeta (upon request Geoff Read - july 2021), Polychaeta incertae sedis (upon request Geoff Read - july 2021), Pontodoridae, Potamodrilidae (freshwater), Scalibregmatidae, Spionidae, Syllidae, Terebellidae, Trichobranchidae

 - Gonzalez, Brett: Aphroditidae, Eulepethidae

 - Kupriyanova, Elena: Serpulidae